 How A Hard Drive Works

-platter has a planar magnetic surface on which digital data may be stored.
+(disks).
+Each platter has a planar magnetic surface on which digital data

-which senses electrical change as the magnetic fields pass by in close
+head which senses electrical change as the magnetic fields pass by in

 A typical hard disk drive design consists of a central axis or spindle